Skip to content

 Reflections from Nuala Quinn

-So how do we get around this?
-In my mind we do this in two ways:
+So, how do we get around this?
+In my mind, we do this in two ways:

-Firstly, we use and promote the life-saving bundle of interventions for TCA and keep it as a completely separate entity.
-When leading a TCA, as the pre-brief I will usually start with This is a Traumatic Cardiac Arrest which will need the bundle of life-saving interventions before anything else”.
+Firstly, we use and promote the life-saving interventions for TCA and keep it a separate entity.
+When leading a TCA, as the pre-brief, I will usually start with, “This is a Traumatic Cardiac Arrest which will need the bundle of life-saving interventions before anything else”.
 I write the bundle of life-saving interventions on the adjacent whiteboard and assign specific people to them.
-I focus on the bundle, rather than ABCDE.
-Focusing the team on the bundle, rather than the “arrest” per se, helps to separate the medical arrest from the traumatic arrest.
+I focus on the bundle rather than ABCDE.
+Focusing the team on the bundle, rather than the “arrest” per se, helps separate the medical arrest from the traumatic one.

 Nuala's priorities for traumatic cardiac arrests